daPhyre/Chloe.js/reference.md

 **Parameters:**
 *x* - The center x coordinate of the particle.
 *y* - The center x coordinate of the particle.
-*life* - The lifespan of the particle.
+*life* - The lifespan of the particle, in seconds.
-*speed* - The speed of the particle, in pixels.
+*speed* - The speed of the particle, in pixels per second.
 *angle* - The moving angle of the particle.
 *colorStart* - The beginning color of the particle.
 *colorEnd* - If set, the particle will slowly turn from colorStart to colorEnd through its lifespan.